tanu91112/WebDevIn100_Days/public/Wordle_Based_Game/README.md

 #  Word Guess – A Wordle-Inspired Game

-A fun, interactive 5-letter word guessing game built using **only HTML, CSS, and JavaScript** — no frameworks, no external libraries, no APIs.
+A fun, interactive 5-letter word guessing game built using **only HTML, CSS, and JavaScript**.
 Inspired by Wordle, this version includes crossword-style hints and supports both keyboard and on-screen input.

 ---